|POS||Race & Track||Date||Points|

 Charles Leclerc was believed to be earning in the region of £2.6million a year after he earned a call-up to the main Ferrari team to replace Kimi Raikkonen ahead of the 2019 season, somewhat shy of team-mate Sebastian Vettel's estimated annual salary of £34million.

-While still nowhere near close matching Vettel's salary, Leclerc's stellar first season with Ferrari led to him signing a new long-term deal with improved terms over the winter of 2019 which will expire at the end of the 2024 season.
+While still nowhere near close matching Vettel's salary, Leclerc's stellar first season with Ferrari led to him signing a new long-term deal with improved terms, worth around £7.5million a year, which will expire at the end of the 2024 season.

-Leclerc has also launched his own karting company to help give more opportunities to the potential next generation of Formula 1 superstars.
+Leclerc has also launched his own karting company in association with Birel ART to help give more opportunities to the potential next generation of Formula 1 superstars.

 Charles Leclerc Family